The Maraetai Yoga Studio

 Your Teacher

-Inger-Lisa, Certified iyengar yoga instructor
+Inger-Lisa, Level 2 Certified iyengar yoga instructor

 I first started attending Iyengar yoga classes in 2008, on the suggestion of my father who had been a childhood friend of our local Iyengar yoga teacher.
 Straight away I fell in love with the practice, for its ability to not only make my body feel fantastic, but it also calmed my mind and balanced my emotions.
-In 2010, I decided I would like to deepen my knowledge and practice of Iyengar yoga, so I signed up to do the teacher development course with my instructor, Melodie Batchelor.
+In 2010, I decided I would like to deepen my knowledge and practice of Iyengar yoga, so I signed up to do the teacher development course with my teacher, Melodie Batchelor.
 However, relatively soon after starting the teacher training my father passed away and it was a number of years before I came back to the mat.

 Finally, in 2017 after my daughter’s second birthday I felt ready and excited to get back to a more regular yoga practice and back to my teacher development.
 In 2020 I achieved my Level 1 Iyengar Yoga certification.
-Over the last five years I have taught in a number of locations around Maraetai and Beachlands including at AllFit Gym, Te Puru Community Centre and most recently in the Maraetai Beach Community Hall.
-I have come to know a lot of lovely locals through teaching yoga and I am beyond excited to be able to share my knowledge, passion and journey with many more people in my home studio.
+I spent five years teaching in a number of locations around Maraetai and Beachlands including at AllFit Gym, Te Puru Community Centre and in the Maraetai Beach Community Hall.

 What is Iyengar Yoga?